-(3) The Natural Resources Committee shall prepare and present to the Legislature a statewide strategic plan for biotechnology during the One Hundred Second Legislature, First Session, for consideration by the Legislature.
-The committee shall prepare annual updates to the plan for consideration by the Legislature.
+(4) The committee shall prepare and present electronically to the Legislature a statewide strategic plan for the bioscience economy during the One Hundred Fifth Legislature, First Session, for consideration by the Legislature.

-(4) The Biotechnology Development Cash Fund is created.
-The Natural Resources Committee shall use money in the fund to commission the nonprofit corporation and provide access to resources necessary for developing the plan.
-The fund may receive gifts, bequests, grants, or other contributions or donations from public or private entities.
-Within five days after the State Treasurer receives one hundred thousand dollars from the nonprofit corporation for credit to the fund, the State Treasurer shall transfer one hundred thousand dollars from the General Fund to the Biotechnology Development Cash Fund.
-It is the intent of the Legislature to appropriate two hundred thousand dollars to the fund for fiscal year 2009-10.
+(b) The fund may receive gifts, bequests, grants, or other contributions or donations from public or private entities.
 Any money in the fund available for investment shall be invested by the state investment officer pursuant to the Nebraska Capital Expansion Act and the Nebraska State Funds Investment Act.

 The Department of Administrative Services shall, on or before December 1 of each year, present its plan regarding the management of the state's health care insurance programs and the health care trust fund to the Appropriations Committee of the Legislature.
 This presentation shall include, but is not limited to, the amount of reserves in the trust fund.